BarrerosLeo/wsl-clip-bridge/README.md

 | **Copy image**    | `xclip -t image/png -i screenshot.png` |
 | **Check formats** | `xclip -t TARGETS -o`                  |

+### How It Works

+When WSLg is detected, the tool automatically uses wl-clipboard for seamless Windows integration:
+- **Automatic BMP→PNG conversion**: Windows clipboard BMPs are converted to PNG for efficiency (15-20x size reduction)
+- **Smart priority**: Checks Windows clipboard first (always latest), falls back to cached files
+- **Zero configuration**: Works out of the box with WSLg

-### ShareX Integration
+### ShareX Integration (Optional)

 > [!NOTE]
-> The installer configures this automatically.
-Manual setup instructions below if needed.
+> ShareX provides advanced screenshot features like annotations and uploads.
+The tool works with or without ShareX - the installer configures it automatically if detected.

 <details>
 <summary><b>Manual ShareX Setup</b></summary>